Michaux State Forest

 Michaux State Forest is a Pennsylvania State Forest in Pennsylvania Bureau of Forestry District #1.
 The main offices are located in Fayetteville in Franklin County, Pennsylvania, USA.

 The Michaux State Forest is in several tracts covering more than 85000 acre located in Adams County, southern Cumberland County, eastern Franklin County, and northwestern York County.
+The Appalachian Trail also runs through Michaux State Forest.